-The Camden Center is located in Kingsland, Georgia, on seventy-five acres of land in the area known as The Lakes.
-It is an off-campus instructional site with authorization to offer courses leading to either a baccalaureate or career associate degree in select programs or transfer associate programs.
-The Center, located five minutes from the Camden County High School, is easily accessible from I-95 as well as from Woodbine, St. Mary's, Kingsland, and Folkston.
+The Camden Center is located in Kingsland, Georgia, on seventy-five acres in the area known as The Lakes.
+An off-campus instructional site, the Center, located five minutes from the Camden County High School, is easily accessible from I-95 as well as from Woodbine, St. Mary's, Kingsland, and Folkston.
 For additional information, call (912) 510-3300.